Neurovascular

 Biomaterials – The emergence of biomaterials, substances or materials that can exist in the body, has become a driving force in medical innovation.
 Bioabsorbables are especially suitable for medical applications and provide an alternative to traditional polymers and metal components because they can be absorbed by the body.
 Recognizing this industry need, Zeus has expanded our capabilities in multiple areas to develop the most advanced biomaterials in the industry.

 ETFE – A copolymer of ethylene and tetrafluoroethylene, ETFE tubing affords excellent resistance to impact, abrasion, and stress cracking.
-ETFE possesses superior toughness, stiffness, and durability all while being chemically inert.
-As heat shrink, ETFE provides a “shrink to fit” layer of protection for critical components used in a variety of applications including medical devices.
-The material can be extruded in multiple forms including flexible convoluted tubing.
-ETFE can operate in temperatures ranging from -238 °F (-150 °C) to 298 °F (148 °C), has low water absorption, and performs well after ETO, autoclave, and gamma sterilizations.
+ETFE possesses superior toughness, stiffness, and durability, all while being chemically inert.
+The material can be extruded in multiple forms, including flexible convoluted tubing.

-FEP – Fluorinated ethylene propylene, or FEP is a melt processable fluoropolymer that allows for long, continuous lengths and has several distinct advantages over PTFE.
-FEP tubing is usually chosen for applications that require more optical clarity and flexibility.
-In heat shrinkable form, FEP has a lower recovery temperature than PTFE and can be used to reflow softer underlying materials such as Pebax® for catheter jackets.
-This fluoropolymer can also be made into convoluted products.
-This chemically inert material has low gas permeability, possesses an excellent UV transmission rating and dielectric strength; and is gamma, ETO, e-beam, and autoclave sterilizable.
-FEP can operate in sustained temperatures from -328 °F (-200 °C) to 399 °F (204°C).
+FEP – Fluorinated ethylene propylene, or FEP, is a melt-processable fluoropolymer that allows for long, continuous lengths and has several distinct advantages over PTFE.
+FEP is a preferred choice when optical clarity is vital while still maintaining flexibility.
+In heat shrinkable form, FEP has a lower recovery temperature than PTFE, and FEP can be used to reflow softer underlying materials such as Pebax® for catheter jackets.
+This chemically inert material has low gas permeability and possesses an excellent UV transmission rating and dielectric strength.
+FEP is also gamma, ETO, e-beam, and autoclave sterilizable.

-LCP – Liquid crystal polymer, or LCP, is a thermoplastic resin which exhibits unique properties.
-This material has a host of desirable traits including exceptional mechanical strength, heat tolerance for autoclaving, and chemical inertness.
-Through Zeus’ innovative proprietary processing, we have developed an LCP monofilament fiber for use as catheter braiding.
-This material possesses excellent tensile strength and surpasses many similar monofilaments such as nylon, polyethylene naphthalate (PEN), and even polyether ether ketone (PEEK) in terms of stiffness.
+LCP – Liquid crystal polymers, or LCPs, are thermoplastic resins that exhibit unique properties.
+These materials have a host of desirable traits, including exceptional mechanical strength, heat tolerance for autoclaving, and chemical inertness.
+Through Zeus’ proprietary processing, we have developed an LCP monofilament fiber for use as catheter braiding.
+This material possesses excellent tensile strength and surpasses many similar monofilaments, such as nylon, polyethylene naphthalate (PEN), and even polyether ether ketone (PEEK) in terms of stiffness.
 Most importantly, however, LCP monofilament used as catheter braiding results in a device that is fully compatible with magnetic resonance imaging (MRI) procedures.

-Nylon – Aside from Pebax®, Zeus extrudes nylon tubing (including multi-lumen) and can assist in the selection of the specific grade of nylon best suited for your catheter jacketing application.
-Our engineered nylon is available in a wide range of grades suited for many custom applications including our Sub-Lite-Wall®, Zytel® (Nylon 6/6; Zytel® 42A and ST801), Rilsan® (Nylon 11; Rilsan® B), Grilamid® (Nylon 12; Grilamid® L25, Rilsan® A, Vestamid® L2140, Grilamid® TR55 and TR55LX), Vestamid®, and others.
+Nylon – In addition to Pebax®, Zeus extrudes nylon tubing and can assist in the selection of the specific grade of nylon best suited for your jacketing or surface application.
+Our engineered nylon is available in a wide range of grades, including Nylon 6/6 (Zytel® 42A and ST801), Nylon 11 (Rilsan® B), Nylon 12 (Grilamid® L25, Rilsan® A, Vestamid® L2140, Grilamid® TR55 and TR55LX), and others.

-Pebax® – This material (also known as PEBA, or polyether block amide) is used as a jacketing material in catheters which provides structural support and strength while retaining flexibility.
-Pebax® is a versatile polymer with high elastic memory.
-Pebax’s® properties can be easily altered by varying its monomeric ratios and block types thus imparting a wide range of mechanical properties including flexibility.
-This material is available in Shore D hardness ranges from 35 to 72.
+Pebax® – This material (also known as PEBA, or polyether block amide) is often used as a jacketing material for catheters, providing structural support and strength while also allowing catheters to remain flexible.
+Pebax® is a versatile polymer whose properties can be easily altered by varying its monomeric ratios and block types, thus imparting a wide range of mechanical properties such as flexibility.
+This material possesses high elastic memory and is stronger than nylon 11.
+Pebax® is available in Shore D hardness ranges from 35 to 72.

-PEEK – Polyether ether ketone (PEEK) is a high performance fluoropolymer that has excellent heat endurance and one of the highest strength-to-weight ratios of any thermoplastic.
+PEEK – Polyether ether ketone (PEEK) is a high-performance polymer that has excellent heat endurance and one of the highest strength-to-weight ratios of any thermoplastic.
 PEEK products are used in a variety of medical applications due to their columnar stiffness and torsional strength in very thin walls.
-PEEK can be sourced with IDs as small as 0.002″ (0.051 mm) with walls as thin as 0.0015″ (0.0381 mm) nominal and can also be used for support mandrels.
-PEEK Drawn Fiber is an excellent option for braiding in catheters where metal may be undesirable (i.e. MRI, etc.).
-This material can also be used as an alternative to other material such as glass.
-PEEK tubing is lightweight and can withstand operating temperatures of 500 ºF (260 ºC).
-PEEK is biocompatible, thermofomable, and tolerates high burst pressures; it is resistant to gamma radiation, wear, and impact; and possesses exceptional torsional stability.
+PEEK tubing can be sourced with ID’s as small as 0.002″ (0.051 mm) and nominal wall thicknesses as low as 0.0015″ (0.0381 mm).
+PEEK drawn fiber is an alternative option for braiding in catheters where metal may not be preferable.
+PEEK is lightweight and is able to withstand operating temperatures of 500 ºF (260 ºC).
+PEEK tolerates high burst pressures and possesses exceptional torsion stability.
+PEEK is also thermoformable and resistant to gamma radiation, wear, and impact.

-PFA – Perfluoroalkoxy, or PFA, possesses excellent lubricity, clarity, flexibility, and chemical resistance making it highly versatile; it can be manufactured in a variety of extruded products including custom sizes, profiles, and multi-lumens.
+PFA – Perfluoroalkoxy, or PFA, possesses excellent lubricity, clarity, and chemical resistance, making it highly versatile; it can be manufactured in a variety of extruded products, including custom sizes, profiles, and multi-lumens.
 PFA is highly flexible, chemically resistant to all common solvents, possesses low gas permeability, and has ultra-low levels of ionic extractables.
 PFA retains its mechanical strength even at temperatures up to 500 °F (260 °C).
-PFA has a UL 94 flame resistance rating of V-0 and can tolerate ETO, e-beam, and autoclave sterilizations making it well-suited to medical applications.
+PFA is highly flame-resistant and can tolerate ETO, e-beam, and autoclave sterilizations, making it well-suited to medical applications.

-PTFE – Polytetrafluoroethylene, or PTFE, is a highly lubricious material and is preferred in many applications in the medical field.
-This material has the lowest coefficient of friction of any polymer, is biocompatible (USP Class VI approved), and easily tolerates ETO and autoclave sterilizations.
-PTFE may be supplied etched on the outside diameter (OD) to allow better bondability with other materials.
-PTFE’s temperature range is -328 °F (-200 °C) to 500 °F (260 °C) and can be extruded in precision tolerances.
-This diverse polymer is available in a variety of forms including special profiles, monofilament, and multi-lumen for passing of wire guides, irrigation, steering cables, and more.
-Because of its lubricity, PTFE is also a good option as a support mandrel.
+PTFE – Polytetrafluoroethylene, or PTFE, is highly lubricious and is the preferred material in many applications in the medical field.
+This material has the lowest coefficient of friction of any polymer and easily tolerates ETO and autoclave sterilizations.
+PTFE has a working temperature up to 500 °F (260 °C) and can be produced with precision tolerances.
+This diverse polymer is available in a variety of forms, including tubing, special profiles, heat shrink, monofilaments, and multi-lumens.

 CONTACT US